Most loans have a single purpose.

-- What will you current credit score and financial situation allow you borrow?
+- What will your current credit score and financial situation allow you to borrow?

 Pre-qualifying gives you an idea of what terms you can expect.
 Many online lenders perform a soft credit check during pre-qualification.
 This is an inquiry that doesn’t affect your credit score.

-Lenders often list basic eligibility criteria that needs to be met before you can apply for the loan.
+Lenders often list basic eligibility criteria that need to be met before you can apply for the loan.